proteo/nextnode/README.txt

 HOW QUEUES WORK

-As we mentioned, profiles are the entities controlling how the request/response cycle works, and a crucial part of it is the queue, or list of of nodes to be delivered by each request.
+As we mentioned, profiles are the entities controlling how the request/response cycle works, and a crucial part of it is the queue, or list of nodes to be delivered by each request.
 Each profile has two methods to define how many and which nodes will be selected by the queue:

 1. Basic (time based sorting).
 This method uses standard node properties (content type, language, created timestamp, etc.) to create a simple filtering and sorting criteria.
 2. Advanced (available if the Views module is enabled).
-It allows you to use the view of your choosing to create complex filtering and sorting criteria.
+It allows you to use a view of your choosing to create complex filtering and sorting criteria.
 You can use any number of mechanisms, contrib modules, etc. as long as they are compatible with Views in order to define such criteria.
 In this mode it is specially important to exclude the parent node from appearing in the result set, which would create a duplicate (or even break the page).
-Please check the preconfigured view called "NextNode queue", which is provided by the module and can be used as start point or template to create your own.
+Please check the preconfigured view called "NextNode queue", which is provided by the module and can be used as start point or as template to create your own.
-   Note tha the view is used only to filter and sort the queue –in other words, to figure out what node or nodes will be presented next– but not to format the output, which is defined by the view mode selected in the "Node options" area of the active profile settings.
+   Note that the view is used only to filter and sort the queue –in other words, to figure out what node or nodes will be added to the queue– but not to display or format the output.
+That is handled by the node's view mode defined in the "Node options" area of the active Nextnode profile.

 PROFILE CONFIGURATION